 When having your dryer vents cleaned, have professionals check the type of flex connector you’re using.
 Many homes use a plastic flex connector, which is a fire hazard especially when your dryer vents have never been cleaned.
 You should have your dryer vents cleaned once a year for efficiency and safety.
 Ask your HVAC professionals about the proper type of flex connector to use in your home and have them install one if necessary.

-Avoiding Air Duct Cleaning Scams
+How to Avoid Air Duct Cleaning Scams

 By trusting a professional like Front Range HVAC with your air duct cleaning and dryer vent cleaning needs, you’ll avoid being scammed by unscrupulous contractors looking to make a quick buck.
 Contact us today to schedule an air duct cleaning and dryer vent cleaning.